-Hard drive overheating is a serious issue and thus should be handled promptly.
-Take adequate measures as discussed in this blog post to ensure data integrity.
+Hard drive overheating is a serious issue and thus, it should be handled promptly.
+Take adequate measures as discussed in this blog post to ensure drive health and data integrity.
 When the problem persists even after taking accurate measures, consider replacing the drive.

-However, in case of drive corruption, immediately use a data recovery software such as Stellar Data Recovery Professional.
-The software facilitates a quick 5-Step data recovery process as described in the post.
-Besides, it proactively monitors the hard drive and helps safeguard the data from impending drive failure.
+However, in case of drive corruption, use a data recovery software such as Stellar Data Recovery Professional.
+The software facilitates a quick data recovery process as described in the post.
+Besides, it proactively monitors the hard drive health and helps safeguard the data from impending drive failure.

 Satyeshu is a Windows blogger and data recovery expert.
 He is having good technical knowledge and experience in Windows data recovery.
 He writes about latest technical tips, Windows issues and tutorials.

 Stellar Data Recovery Toolkit is an advaRead More